pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 [netgen.py] Successfully generated the network instance RDDL file to SimplePhases/example_3x4_simple_grid_instance.rddl
 ```
 appears, and the instance file is created at the specified path.
-The generator creates the following 3x4 grid network:
+The generator creates the following 3x4 grid network, here controlled by a random agent.
 ![Animation of the 3x4 Simple Network](img/simple_3x4.gif)

 There is certainly a lot of room for improvement over the random agent!